Vehicle Registration (rego)

 Many people don't realise that we also hold licence plates in our stations - call in when you need a new plate for your vehicle.

 Change of address

 You can update your address details online with the NZTA.
 This will update both your motor vehicle details and driver licence details.

 What to do with your licence label

 When you pay the licensing fee, you get a label that shows the date your licence expires.
 You must display this label on the left-hand side of your motor vehicle's windscreen, or near your number plate (for trailers or motorcycles).
-Ask at any of our stations for a new registration pouch for your vehicle, free of charge of course.
+Ask at the station for a new registration pouch for your vehicle, free of charge of course.

 Your motor vehicle must have a current Warrant of Fitness or Certificate of Fitness before you can get a licence label or use the motor vehicle on the road.

 Anyone who won't be using their motor vehicle on the road for a continuous period of at least three months should apply for an exemption, or arrange for someone to do it on their behalf.
 (Note that an exemption period can be for no more than 12 months, but you can apply for consecutive exemptions.)

 Exemptions must be applied for in advance.
 They take effect from when your current licence (or existing exemption) expires.
 If the motor vehicle isn't licensed, the exemption will start from the application date.